StackExchange/dnscontrol/docs/getting-started.md

 The `DnsProvider` is the service that actually provides DNS service (port 53) and may be the same or different company.
-Even if both your Registrar and DnsProvider are the same company, two different defintions must be included in `dnsconfig.js`.
+Even if both your Registrar and DnsProvider are the same company, two different definitions must be included in `dnsconfig.js`.

 ## 4. Create the initial `creds.json`